Khalid-X/Discord-bot-/README.md

 Most tables in the database are **hourly aggregated** and use **indexes** to improve query performance and efficiency.
 Timestamp reliant tables are also converted to **hypertables** with the use of the **timescaledb extension** to take advantage of separating data into time chunks that allow for even faster querying.

-The infrastructure also handles role membership syncing, channel/category syncing, and other maintenance tasks through **cron jobs**.
-All syncing operations are **rate-limited** to reduce unnecessary database load and IOPS usage.

 ---